peverett/YMDK75_SP84_ISO_build_log/README.md

 ANSI ISO DIY Kit](https://www.aliexpress.com/i/33006060286.html) similar to VEA layout.
 * There are several purchase options from bare PCB to fully assembled kit, with a variety of switch options available too.
-* I went with option 3 - Kit + 97 Mx Cherry Brown switches + MX Stabilizers.
+* I went with option 3 - Kit + 97 Cherry MX Brown switches + MX Stabilizers.
 * You also need to buy 3 LED to go with the kit.
 I had some already, so didn't bother.
 * The kit doesn't include key caps but YMDK sell ANSI OEM key caps specifically